rivasbolinga/book-store/README.md

  <a name="about-project"></a>
 <!-- PROJECT DESCRIPTION -->
-**[BOOK STORE]** is a website built with React that renders a list of Books, where you can store then, as well as their information like author, categorie and others.
+**[BOOK STORE]** is a website built with React and Redux toolkit that renders a list of Books using an API, where you can store your favorite books.
 </div>